New South Wales Sputnik suburban carriage stock

-The New South Wales Sputnik suburban carriage stock is a type of electric multiple unit that was operated by the New South Wales Government Railways and its successors between 1957 and 1993 and served on the Sydney suburban network.
+The Sputnik suburban carriage stock is a type of electric multiple unit that was operated by the New South Wales Government Railways and its successors between 1957 and 1993 and served on the Sydney suburban network.

+Entering service in 1957, gaining the nickname "Sputniks" after the Russian satellite of the same name that the Soviet Union launched into space the same year.

-In their later years, they, alongside the Standard and Tulloch trains, were nicknamed "Red Rattlers", the expression coming from Melbourne in reference to the wooden Tait trains.
+In their later years, they, alongside the Standard and Tulloch stock, were nicknamed "Red Rattlers", the expression coming from Melbourne in reference to the wooden Tait trains.
+They were the last single deck carriages built for Sydney's Suburban network.
+They were also known as 1955 type carriages.